 Q: How do I apply to become a Facilitator or Coordinator?

-We are currently accepting applications for the Fall 2017 semester on a rolling basis through April 11th, 2017 @ midnight.
+We are currently accepting applications for the Winter 2018 semester on a rolling basis through December 15th, 2017 and January 15th, 2018 (final deadline).
 After applying, we will contact you for an informal interview.

 Q: What is the difference between being a Workshop Facilitator and Student Coordinator?

 Workshop Facilitators plan and facilitate workshops around campus for student groups, residence halls, Greek life, etc. Student Coordinators have more of an internal role inside the program.
 They can choose to be on the Community Building or Marketing & Recruitment team.
 Some of their responsibilities include planning and facilitating monthly meetings, coordinating social events and developing marketing materials.

 Applicants are encouraged to apply for both positions if desired, and it is possible to switch between positions once in the program.
 Prior facilitation experience is required to begin as a Workshop Facilitator, but not needed to become a Student Coordinator.

 Q: What is the time commitment for being involved in CommonGround?